HL7/fhir-shorthand/input/pagecontent/index.md

 In some cases, a type may be constrained to a set of possible profiles.
 To address a specific profile on that type, follow the path with square brackets (`[` `]`) containing the profile's `name`, `id`, or `url`.

-**Example** In an instance, set the address.state property to the code for Massachusetts (assumes the address type indicates several profiles, one being USAddress):
+**Example.** In an instance, set the address.state property to the code for Massachusetts (assumes the address type indicates several profiles, one being USAddress):

 `* address[USAddress].state = UspsTwoLetterAlphabeticCodes#MA`

-> **NOTE:** The example above assumes the context of an instance.
+> **Note:** The example above assumes the context of an instance.
 If we were trying to constrain the state only in the USAddress profile (and other profiles of Address were possible), then this would actually be slicing, and slicing syntax should be used.

 ##### Sliced Array Paths

 FHIR allows lists to be compartmentalized into sublists called "slices".
 For example, the Observation.component list in a profile for Apgar score might have a RespiratoryScore component slice and a Appearance component slice, among others.
 To address a specific slice, follow the path with square brackets (`[` `]`) containing the slice name.
 To access a slice of a slice (i.e., _reslicing_), follow the first pair of brackets with a second pair containing the resliced slice name.

-**Example** Fix the code in an existing slice on Observation.component called `RespiratoryScore`:
+**Example.** Fix the code in an existing slice on Observation.component called `RespiratoryScore`:

 `* component[RespiratoryScore].code = SCT#24388001 "Apgar score 5 (finding)"`

-**Example** If the Apgar RespiratoryScore has been resliced to represent the 1, 5 and 10 minute scores:
+**Example.** If the Apgar RespiratoryScore has been resliced to represent the 1, 5 and 10 minute scores:

 `* component[RespiratoryScore][FiveMinute].code = SCT#13323003 "Apgar score 7 (finding)"`